-All First Steps-funded students shall be offered breakfast, lunch, and a snack that meet USDA requirements.
-4K Centers not participating in the USDA Food Program must create daily meal plans that align with the requirements of the Child and Adult Care Food Program (CACFP), and ABC Grow Healthy Standards (if centers participate in the ABC-Q Program).
+All First Steps 4K funded students shall be offered breakfast, lunch, and a snack that meet USDA requirements.
+First Steps 4K providers not participating in the USDA Food Program must create daily meal plans that align with the requirements of the Child and Adult Care Food Program (CACFP), and ABC Grow Healthy Standards (if providers participate in the ABC-Q Program).
 Weekly menus must be dated and posted prominently.
 Changes to the posted menu must be documented on the menu.
 All health and sanitation procedures outlined by DSS and CACFP will be adhered to before, during and after meal service and/or preparation.

-1.6 Wrap Around Services
+1.6 Wrap-Around Services

-Providers are encouraged to provide before- and after-school care to accommodate the needs of working families.
-If a student requires childcare beyond the contracted 6.5 or 8 hour 4K day, all First Steps 4K enrolled students are eligible for a Half-Time scholarships through our partnership with SC Childcare Scholarships for 4K PLUS Siblings.
+First Steps 4K providers are encouraged to provide before- and after-school care to accommodate the needs of working families.
+If a student requires child care beyond the contracted 6.5 or 8 hour First Steps 4K instructional day, all First Steps 4K enrolled students can qualify for a half-time child care scholarship through our partnership with DSS - SC Child Care This partnership and added benefit to families is called First Steps 4K + Child Care Scholarships.
 These scholarships are honored at any ABC-Quality provider.
-Tuition may be charged for any wrap-around care that exceeds the required 6.5-hour or 8.0 hour school day if the student does not attend an ABC-Quality rated program.
+Tuition may be charged for any wrap-around care that exceeds the required 6.5-hour or 8.0 hour instructional day if the student does not attend an ABC-Quality rated program.
 Tuition may also be charged for the provision of service on holidays (not included as part of the instructional calendar detailed in your contract), and/or for extended year programming.

-A child's enrollment in the state-funded 4K program may not be contingent upon his/her participation in tuition-based services.
+A child's enrollment in the state-funded First Steps 4K program may not be contingent upon his/her participation in tuition-based services.

-2.0 CHILD/FAMILY ELIGIBILITY
+2.0 CHILD AND FAMILY ELIGIBILITY